 NPA’s goal is to protect nature through community action.
 We pursue this by providing the community with outstanding opportunities to experience and learn about nature, while vigorously advocating for the protection of nature within NSW and beyond.

 Our natural areas presently face many significant and unprecedented challenges – weakened land clearing laws, intensified native forest logging, alpine areas trampled by feral horses, a growing list of species headed for extinction, rivers in terminal decline, and many others besides.
 Responding effectively to these and other threats – and charting a positive way forward – depends on know-how, skills and leadership generously contributed by members.

 We are now seeking persons who would like to get involved and make a difference over the coming 12 months.
-Volunteering for an NPA Executive position will be rewarded by the satisfaction of working as part of a community of like-minded people, and applying your knowledge and skills to problems that really matter.

 The following positions on the NPA Executive are filled each November:

 - General Executive members (5 positions).

 Positions are elected by the NPA State Council.
 All positions are voluntary.